 To achieve the very best image quality an 8K projection system would require 8192 x 8192 dome master frames with four times the number of pixels as a 4K dome master.

 E&S defines a True8K™ system as one that can display at least 8,000 pixels across every meridian on the dome and provides a minimum of 8K resolution everywhere on the dome!
 A True8K™ system uses projectors whose native display panel resolution is 4K rather than pixel shift technology of lower resolution displays.
 This creates the highest quality image possible.

 The Path to True8K™

-To create and consistently maintain the beauty of this incredibly high resolution system.
-E&S has developed proprietary auto align and auto blend systems to create beautifully blended images that can be maintained easily in a theater installation.
-This creates a beautifully seamless fulldome image that looks as if it was displayed by a single projector.
+An 8K fulldome projection system requires multiple high-resolution projectors whose projected images are precisely aligned as well as color-blended and matched to each other.
+To create and consistently maintain the visual impact of this incredibly high-resolution system.
+E&S has developed proprietary auto align and auto blend systems to produce beautifully blended images that can be maintained easily in a theater installation.
+This creates a seamless fulldome image that looks as if it was displayed by a single projector.

 It is also essential to be able to synchronize all the displayed pixels accurately between all computers and projectors, so that every frame of every show appears at exactly the same time without any asynchronous judder or breakup between video streams.
 To this end, E&S has developed a custom video sync technology with the capability to stream millions of pixels and present them in frame accurate synchronization across multiple graphic servers in the Digistar system, for dependable and precise display of 8K x 8K fulldome frames at up to 60 frames per second!
 E&S can provide True8K™ systems, both 2D and fulldome 3D, that approach eye limited resolution in the dome for unparalleled image quality.